 First Class Charter knew they would have to comply with the ELD mandate when it was announced by the Federal Motor Carrier Safety Administration (FMCSA).
 Their motor coaches travel well beyond the 100-air-mile rule in their routes, travel across state lines, and drivers were keeping track of their hours and state mileage by hand.
 This took up significant time for the drivers and even more time for administrators going through mounds of paperwork.

-The ELD mandate meant that First Class Charter would have to completely change the way their tour groups planned the driver’s routes.
-First Class Charter places a huge emphasis on their customer service.
-Mark D., Sales Director for First Class Charter, wanted to find an ELD solution as soon as possible so that they would have ample time to learn the new ELD system, train the drivers, and perfect their new workflow of creating routes in the most efficient way before the mandate went into effect.
+The ELD mandate meant they would have to completely change the way their tour groups planned the driver’s routes.
+Mark D., Sales Director for First Class Charter, wanted to find an ELD solution as soon as possible so that they would have ample time to learn the new ELD system, train the drivers, and perfect their new workflow of creating routes in the most efficient way.
 They did not want this to affect the experience of their customers.

 Improved Driver Efficiency Through Automation

 The drivers looked forward to the GPS Insight system because it meant that state mileage and IFTA reporting would no longer need to be done by hand.
 GPS Insight provides that information through one report to help streamline the process.
 This also saves time for administrative staff from the many hours it takes going through stacks of paper logs to manually fill out the IFTA report.
 The drivers also enjoy having the tablet inside the cab displaying how many hours they have left on their shift.
 Having this information provided to them allows them to focus on their main priority – their passengers.